-6. All on-site contractors (excluding contract transport companies\) will be required to acquire third party prequalification by June 2021.
+6. All on-site contractors (excluding contract transport companies) will be required to acquire third party prequalification by June 2021.
 Such a service is provided by a number of companies e.g Browz, Avetta, with no costs to CRH and minimum costs to the contractor.
 The service provided by such companies includes the collection and verification of safety documentation (insurances, mobile plant training and inspection records).
 This service is not a substitute for CRH responsibilities around contractor induction and monitoring.
-CRH Europe will establish a central contract with one of these companies in 2019 which will then be available to all contract companies working for CRH.
+CRH Europe will establish a central contract with a provider of such services, to which operating companies can avail of in fulfilling this requirement.

-\Contract Transport Companies requirements will be added at a later date .
+Contract Transport Companies requirements will be added at a later date.

-Note : Where companies have developed their own online contractor prequalification systems, then this will be permitted to continue with their own systems, but note these external systems removes significant administration (and cost) for operating companies.
+Note: Where companies have developed their own online contractor prequalification systems, then this will be permitted to continue with their own systems, but note these external systems removes significant administration (and cost) for operating companies.